M-Scott-Lassiter/VBA-Directory-Manager/README.md

-# Excel-VBA-Directory-Manager
+# Excel VBA Directory Manager
-Uses a single Class to parse all the files and folders in a specified directory without using FileSystemObject or setting special references.
-Perfect for integrating into projects you can distribute to the lay person without worrying if they have set their references correctly in the VBA editor.
+Parse all the files and folders in a specified directory without using FileSystemObject or setting special references.
+Perfect for integrating into projects you will distribute to the lay person without worrying if they have set their references correctly in the VBA editor.

 ## Requirements
 - Microsoft Office 2007 or newer (Not tested for earlier versions)
 - A macro enabled file
-- Knowledge of how to [add a Class module](https://analystcave.com/vba-vba-class-tutorial/) to your project

 ## Getting Started
 A single Class file contains all functionality.
 To use it in your project, use one of the following methods to add them in the IDE:

-To use it in your project, then use one of the following methods to add them in the IDE.

 - Save the [source code module](/DirectoryManager.cls) to your machine, then import it into the Project using the IDE